 All operations by the Company involving the exploration or the production of minerals are subject to existing laws and regulations relating to exploration procedures, safety precautions, employee health and safety, air quality standards, pollution of water sources, waste materials, odor, noise, dust and other environmental protection requirements adopted by the El Salvador governmental authorities.
 The Company was required to prepare and present to such authorities data pertaining to the effect or impact that any proposed exploration or production of minerals may have upon the environment.
 The requirements imposed by any such authorities may be costly, time consuming and may delay operations.
-Future legislation and regulations designed to protect the environment, as well as future interpretations of existing laws and regulations, may require substantial increases in equipment and operating costs to the Company and delays, interruptions, or a termination of operations.
-The Company cannot accurately predict or estimate the impact of any such future laws or regulations, or future interpretations of existing laws and regulations, on its operations.
+Future legislation and regulations designed to protect the environment, as well as future interpretations of existing laws and regulations, or a termination of operations.
+The Company cannot accurately predict or estimate the impact of any such future laws or regulations, or future interpretations of existing laws and regulations.